klb-dev/quote-generator/README.md

 # TECH
 > - HTML 5
 > - CSS 3
-> - JavaScript (ES7)
+> - JavaScript
 > - Font Awesome
 > - Hero patterns
 > - Google Fonts
+> - SVG Backgrounds by Matt
+> <a href="https://www.svgbackgrounds.com/set/free-svg-backgrounds-and-patterns/">Free SVG Backgrounds and Patterns by SVGBackgrounds.com</a>

 # DESIGN
 > The design was taken from another project.
 I am not a designer and have trouble making everything look pretty.
 I used Hero patterns website to get the background SVG.
 Google font 'Montserrat Alternates'.
+Decided to implement different svg backgrounds.
+I included 11 different kinds
 >
 # FEATURES
 > Only features is that it post to either X-Twitter or Bluesky.
 It also randomizes the API.
+Creates a random background each time the new quote button is pressed.
 # AUTHOR
 # ![BlueByrd logo image](favicon/favicon-32x32.png) **Blue Byrd Development**
 ## *Karen Byrd* 2024